sandialabs/np_synthesis_automation/README.md

     3. One or more design ids can be specified to run in sequence, but this expects a `.lsr`, `_cm.xml`, and `_prompts.xml` file for each specified id.
     4. Once the run is started, the status will be monitored and printed to console.
 This process can be killed with ctrl+c.
 This will not abort the run.
 To abort, manually do so in Automation Studio.

+## File details
+`design_template.yaml`: Defines the template for the experiment design.
+See `designmanager/test_input.yaml` for a sample of possible maps to execute.
+Templated maps are marked by `s1, s2, ... s#` rather than numerical values, indicating that the corresponding row and column from the `input.csv` will be used to populate the field.

+`input.csv`: Defines values for the parameters to populate the design template to create a completed experiment definition.
+This consists of columns that define dispense volums for relevant chemicals or stunner analysis parameters.
+Each row represents a single unique sample.

+TODO: sample problem